jupyter-book/mystmd/docs/quickstart-myst-documents.md

 ---
 ```

 We have added a second export target for `pdf` and included additional information to specify the template, as well as set the `article_type` option, which is information we discovered when listing the template above!
-We also saw this template supports a number of "parts" including a required `abstract` part, but as we already added a `abstract` part earlier in this tutorial, we are good to go.
+We also saw this template supports a number of "parts" including a required `abstract` part, but as we already added an `abstract` part earlier in this tutorial, we are good to go.

 You can now build the exports with the following command: